gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

 ### Risks and Mitigations

-- Risk: Using public IngressController-role subnets for private clusters.
+- Risk: Using public IngressControllerLB subnets for private clusters.
-  - We will reject private cluster installations using public IngressController-role subnets (see [Consistent Cluster Scope with IngressController-Role Subnets Validation](#consistent-cluster-scope-with-ingresscontroller-role-subnets-validation))
+  - We will reject private cluster installations using public IngressControllerLB subnets (see [Consistent Cluster Scope with IngressController-Role Subnets Validation](#consistent-cluster-scope-with-ingresscontroller-role-subnets-validation))
   - For private cluster installations using subnet discovery, public subnets will be excluded from the `default` IngressControllers, provided the subnets are correctly tagged.